-in Other Battery Technologies
+Tin in Other Battery Technologies

-A number of other battery technologies are under development, particularly for larger scale utility storage.
-For there may be opportunities in liquid metal technologies, as a catalyst in redox flow batteries or as a promoter in some metal-air batteries.
+A number of other battery technologies are under development, particularly for larger scale utility power storage.
+For tin there may be opportunities in liquid metal technologies, as a catalyst in redox flow batteries or as a promoter in some metal-air batteries.

 Tin powers wearable supercapacitor fabrics